 - True – shows only items on invoices that are past their due date

-Remember: multiple filters and summary checkboxes can be used simultaneously to customize the report even further.
+Remember: multiple filters and the summary checkboxes can be used simultaneously to customize the report even further.

 - View PDF – creates a PDF of the report and displays it onscreen